 The occasion of this war was truly Oriental.
-Nahash, the king of the Ammonites, seems on some occasion, not otherwise known, to have shown kindness to David (2 Samuel 10:2).
+Nahash, the king of the Ammonites, seems on some occasion, not otherwise known, to have shown kindness to David (22 Samuel 10:2).
 On his death, David, who never lost grateful remembrance, sent an embassy of sympathy to Hanun, the son and successor of Nahash.
-This the Ammonite princes chose to represent as only a device, preparatory to an attack on their capital, similar in character to that which so lately had laid Moab waste (8:2).
-There was something cowardly and deliberately provocative in the insult which Hanun put upon David's ambassadors, such as Orientals would specially feel, by shaving off the beard on one side of their face, and cutting off their long flowing dress from below up to the middle.
+This the Ammonite princes chose to represent as only a device, preparatory to an attack on their capital, similar was something cowardly and deliberately provocative in the insult which Hanun put upon David's ambassadors, such as Orientals would specially feel, by shaving off the beard on one side of their face, and cutting off their long flowing dress from below up to the middle.
 It was an insult which, as they well knew, David could not brook; and Ammon accordingly prepared for war by raising, as we have described, all the border tribes as auxiliaries against Israel.
-A sum of not less than a thousand talents, or about 375,000 pounds, was spent on these auxiliaries (1 Chronicles 19:6), who amounted altogether to thirty-two thousand men - consisting of chariots, horsemen, and footmen2 - besides the one thousand men whom the king of Maacah furnished (2 Samuel 10:6; 1 Chronicles 19:6, 7).
+A sum of not less than a thousand talents, or about 375,000 pounds, was spent on these auxiliaries (amounted altogether to thirty-two thousand men - consisting of chariots, horsemen, and footmen f^{s2} - besides the one thousand men whom the king of Maacah furnished (4002 Samuel 10:6; 4901 Chronicles 19:6, 7).